umiami-web-design/practice-set-06/02-descendent-selectors/README.md

 12. Set the `small` content inside `footer` to have a font size of 10 pixels.

+13. When finished, check your [CSS Validator](jigsaw.w3.org/css-validator/).
+This will help identify missing semicolons/colons, curly braces, incorrect property names, etc. Note it is not foolproof: just because a "valid" rule is written to meet syntax requirements doesn't mean it will work with your site! :)

 If you complete all these tasks, experiment with other selectors, properties to style the page as you see fit.